lukechampine/mkvsynth/delbrot/README.md

 This is the current implementation of delbrot, the mkvsynth script interpreter.

 ## features ##
-At present, delbrot is essentially a glorified calculator.
-It only has support for doubles and strings.
-But already it showcases a level of sophistication greater than any previous implementation.
+delbrot has come a long way since its first incarnation.
 Functions can be defined (and called recursively), method calls can be chained, and optional parameters are supported:

 ```ruby
 # Project Euler problem 1